killajoe/dotfile_gitsync/README.md

 github-dotfile.timer

-1. create a new repo at your github git named `dots` and indeed, set it to private.
+1. create a new repo at your github git `reponame` and indeed, set it to private.

 2. set it up locally: